 3. Staining pine wood

 When it comes to how to stain pine wood, it is easy to get great results with only a light application of stain.
-Use a liberal coat of a pre-stain wood conditioner and work with light to medium colours.
+Use a liberal coat of a pre-stain wood conditioner and work with light to medium colors.
 Be careful when using darker stains as the knots and blemishes will make it hard for even absorption.

 4. Staining hard maple

 This dense and tight-pored wood makes absorbing stain much harder.
 The grain pattern is uneven, so stains are absorbed in varying degrees.
-To make things easier, start with a coat of a pre-stain wood conditioner and use a light to medium coloured stain.
+To make things easier, start with a coat of a pre-stain wood conditioner and use a light to medium colored stain.

 5. Staining mahogany hardwood

-This popular hardwood offers dark, rich colours and is full of natural oils, so additional staining is rarely necessary.
+This popular hardwood offers dark, rich colors and is full of natural oils, so additional staining is rarely necessary.
 If you do decide to stain some, use an oil-based stain to ensure good compatibility with the natural oils.